time-rs/book/src/api/format-description.md

   long format is the full English name of the month, while the short format is the first three letters of it.

+  When parsing, there is the option to consume text-based formats case-insensitively.

 - **Whole hours offset from UTC**

   ![syntax for offset hour component](../diagrams/offset_hour.svg#rr)